mredenti/Kokkos/docs/tutorials/installation/index.md

 # Building Kokkos inline

-For the tutorial we will building Kokkos inline with raw Makefiles.
-This allows us to easily swap between different backends and play around with different configurations.
+For the tutorial, we will compile our Kokkos programs via a Makefile while **building Kokkos inline**.
+This allows us to easily swap between different backends and play around with various configurations.
+So, let us clone the Kokkos repository to the `$WORK` directory on Leonardo.

 **Define Kokkos release version (tag) to clone**